rust-lang/book/nostarch/chapter17.md

 states are represented by a set of *state objects*, and the value’s behavior changes based on its state.
-We’re going to work through an example of a blog post struct that has a field to hold its state, which will be a state object from the set "draft", "review", or "published".
+We’re going to work through an example of a blog post struct that has a field to hold its state, which will be a state object from the set “draft,” “review,” or “published.”

 The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
 Each state object is responsible